KivalEvan/CPU-Scheduling-Simulation/README.md

 ### Note & Disclaimer

 These are old stuffs, I don't take any liability if anything goes wrong picking up anything from here, not to mention it may also be incorrect solution.
-It is possible there are copyrighted or licensed snippet of codes somewhere and if there are beyond reasonable doubt, I will remove upon request (if proven).
+It is possible there are copyrighted or licensed snippet of codes somewhere and if there are beyond reasonable doubt, I will remove upon request.
 Take this repository as a snapshot to my journey in programming.